emmagao1/stock-analysis/README.md

 ## Summary

 #### Advantages or disadvantages of refactoring code

+Advantages of refactoring the code are reducing the script running time and increasing the readability.
+Disacvantages of refactoring the code are the complexity and it might have more bugs.

 #### How do these pros and cons apply to refactoring the original VBA script?